lemocla/Which-way-is-up/README.md

          - [Policy page](documentation/wireframes/policy_pages.png)

     - #### **Difference to design**
-      - Sections in the profiles pages feature on their own dedicated pages
+      - Sections in the profile pages feature on their own dedicated pages
       - Collection details (portfolio) feature a panel of the left for the portfolio details and a panel on the right for the image library
       - Work page wasn't implemented as not needed, instead users will have access to each individual collections using a dropdown menu
       - Items in shop page feature additional buttons
       - Saved items has been renamed wishlist
-      - Line items in shopping bag layout has been adjusted for better user experience.
+      - Line items in the shopping bag have been adjusted for better user experience.

  - ### **Surface / Design**

-     The website will feature a simple, modern and engaging design, with a minimum of colours to keep the emphasis on the artist's work.
+     The website will feature a simple, modern and engaging design, with minimum colours to keep the emphasis on the artist's work.

     - #### **Imagery**

-       The website will solely feature images from the artist's artwork.
+       The website will solely feature images from the artist's work.

     - #### **Colour scheme**